OktayBalaban/Xtrack/README.md

 The repository includes:
 - A Visual Studio `.sln` file to open and modify the project.
-- A standalone `.exe` file for quick usage without setup.
+- A standalone `.exe` file for quick usage without setup (.NET installation required).
-- Example tracks and a video demonstrating the application's functionality, available in the included folders.
+- Example tracks and a video demonstrating the application's functionality available in the included folders.